 Category Risk Detail Mitigation Measure/Comments Strategic Mineral Reserve and Resource estimates Mineral Reserves and Mineral Resources estimates are based on several assumptions, including geological, mining, metallurgical and other factors.
 There can be no assurance that the anticipated tonnages or grades will be achieved.
 This is particularly the case at exploration stage projects.
-Mineral Reserves and Mineral Resources will be prepared to internationally recognised code d compliant standards by Qualified Persons under NI ae43-101 requirements.
-Licence transfers The timing of transfer of mineral licences can be uncertain and regulatory approval cannot be foreseen.
+Mineral Reserves and Mineral Resources will be prepared to internationally recognised code compliant standards by Qualified Persons under NI 43-101 requirements.
+Further drilling planned for H2 in 2021 will improve the confidence in the Mineral Resources.
+License transfers The timing of transfer of mineral licences can be uncertain and regulatory approval cannot be foreseen.
 A mining right application has been submitted and accepted that will consolidate the rights under the name of Lesego Platinum Uitloop (Pty) Ltd and provide exclusive access to the Company for the mineral rights for 30 years.
 Financial Commodity Prices The Group's financial performance is dependent upon the price of nickel.
 Adverse movement in commodity prices could have a material impact on operations.
 The Board monitors commodity prices and potential impacts on cash flow, project development and the ability of The Group to raise necessary capital.
 Capital expenditure plans are aligned to prevailing and anticipated market conditions.
 By targeting projects with resources that fall within the highest grade quartile and lowest cost quartile of producers, the exposure to low commodity prices is somewhat mitigated.
 The Company is targeting metals such as nickel and cobalt that will be critical to the manufacture of batteries for energy storage for electric vehicles and other applications.
-Costs and capital expenditure The Group is exposed to on-going expenditure obligations resulting from its project development activities in South Africa.
-Management conducts cash flow analyses and reduces capital expenditure requirements wherever possible.
-If necessary, project scopes are adjusted or in some cases deferred to preserve capital.
-Liquidity The Group needs to finance its on-going development and growth, which exposes the Group to liquidity risk.
+Further drilling planned for H2 2021 targets higher grade nickel mineralisation with significant PGE, copper and cobalt credits, reducing the Company's exposure to low commodity prices.
+Costs and capital expenditure The Group is exposed to on-going expenditure obligations resulting from its project developmen activities in South Africa.
+Management conducts cash flow analyses and Liquidity The Group needs to finance its on-going development and growth, which exposes the Group to liquidity risk.
 If the Group is not able to obtain sufficient financial resources, it may not be able to raise sufficient funds to develop projects, acquire additional assets or meet its ongoing financial needs.
-Management monitors liquidity and exploration expenditure.
-The Board strives to ensure liquidity through timely corporate actions, if and when required.
-Operational Project Execution term capital projects will impact on the Group's strategic objectives and affect its ability to meet growth and production objectives.
-The Group will review its project portfolio on a regular basis and utilises relevant data, such as code compliant Mineral Reserve and Mineral Resource estimates, to guide development priorities.
-A balanced portfolio will reduce risks associated with a specific project or commodity.
-The Group will also make use of experienced contract and consultant personnel with relevant experience in project execution.